mhykoI/standalone/README.md

 ## First of all

 You need to install NodeJS to your device.
 You can download it from [here](https://nodejs.org/).
+Also you can download latest version of Acord from [here](https://github.com/acord-standalone/standalone/archive/refs/heads/main.zip).

 ## Mac